 The Excel Destination Component is an SSIS Data Flow Component for inserting data into Microsoft Excel worksheets.

-- General tab - specify the destination Excel worksheet and options.
+Use the General page of the Excel Destination component dialog to specify the destination Excel worksheet and options.

 Select the COZYROC Excel connection manager.
 Note: This will not work if you select the standard Excel connection manager.